sivizius/newdawnG/README.md

       [...]

 The file format is actually a container format for so-called yapters, named after chapters of a book.
-Every of these yapters has an 16-byte-entry in the yapter-table in the following form:
+Every of these yapters has an 16-byte-entry in the yapter-table.

-    type: word
-    size: word
-    resv: word
-    misc: word
-    pointer: qword

-Actually all bytes, except the first two, could be used freely, but it is recommented to apply to this structure.
+All bytes, except the first two, could be used freely.
 The first word defines the type of this entry and the yapter-table always has a final yapter of type null.
 After this final yapter could be some bytes, that could be used and refered freely by the yapters.
 It is recommented to refer relative to the label yapter-table.